kirru2198/kubernetes/01_kubernetes.md

 - **Deployment**: Running the container.
 - **Scaling**: Adjusting the number of containers.
-- **Networking**: Connecting containers for communication.
+- **Networking**: Connecting containers for communication. (networking means one micro service wants to connect with another microservice that what networking of the container ----> service discovery)
 - **Management**: Handling tasks like monitoring, updates, and maintenance.
+(Management = the word management include everything -- all the administration part of the container -----> load balancing, self-healing)

 ### Key Features of Container Orchestration Tools